The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Model and Method

 \subsection{Method}

 To investigate finite-temperature properties of the model, we employ the NBT~\cite{Schecter2017}.
-This method provides a self-consistent treatment of bond correlations, allowing us to compute the temperature dependence of the free energy~\cite{Glittum2021} and the static structure factor~\cite{Syljuasen2019} for large system sizes $L \times L$.
-The NBT self-consistent equations are solved by iterations until the self-energy converges.
-Then the free energy and structure factor are calculated.
-The free energy can be used to determine the thermodynamically stable state for cases where iterations starting from different random (or biased) self-energies converge to different states.
+This method provides a self-consistent treatment of spin correlations while enforcing the unit spin length on each lattice site.
+It allows us to compute the temperature dependence of the free energy~\cite{Glittum2021} and the static structure factor~\cite{Syljuasen2019} for large system sizes $L \times L$.
+The NBT method focuses on $K^{-1}_{\qv}$ which is proportional to the scalar spin-spin correlation function and is written \be K^{-1}_{\qv} = \f{1}{J_{\qv} + \Sigma_{\qv} + \Delta}, \ee where $\Sigma$ is the $\qv$-dependent self-energy and $\Delta$ is a control parameter.
+The self-energy is determined from a self-consistent equation that is derived from a diagrammatic expansion.
 For a detailed description of NBT, see Refs.~\onlinecite{Syljuasen2019,Glittum2021}.

+The NBT diagrammatic expansions for the self-energy and the free energy are organized as large-$N_s$ expansions where $N_s=3$ is the number of spin components.
+The expansions are approximate, as vertex corrections and also some other diagrams of order $1/N_s$ are neglected.
+Nevertheless, the method has previously proven to produce the correct phases and phase transitions~\cite{Glittum2023}, but it typically overestimates critical temperatures by 10-20\%~\cite{Syljuasen2019}.
+The overestimation of critical temperatures is likely a consequence of the neglect of certain fluctuations in the $1/N_s$ expansion, meaning that all temperatures presented in this article should be understood as estimates.

+Operationally, the NBT self-consistent equation is solved by iterations, typically starting from a random self-energy and a specific value of the control parameter $\Delta$.
+The equation is iterated until the self-energy converges.
+Then the temperature, free energy and structure factor are calculated.